psychemedia/storytelling-notes/gwion-bach.md

 " Minstrels persevere in their false custom.
 Immoral ditties are their delight;
-Vain and tasteless praise they recite ;
+Vain and tasteless praise they recite;
-Falsehood at all times do they utter ;
+Falsehood at all times do they utter;
-The innocent persons they ridicule ;
+The innocent persons they ridicule;
-In idleness without work they feed themselves ;
+In idleness without work they feed themselves;
-The Church they hate, and the tavern they frequent ;
+The Church they hate, and the tavern they frequent;
-With thieves and perjured fellows they associate ;
+With thieves and perjured fellows they associate;
-At courts they inquire after feasts ;
+At courts they inquire after feasts;
-Every senseless word they bring forward ;
+Every senseless word they bring forward;
-Every deadly sin they praise ;
+Every deadly sin they praise;
-Every vile course of life they lead ;
+Every vile course of life they lead;
-Through every village, town, and country they stroll ;
+Through every village, town, and country they stroll;
-Concerning the gripe of death they think not ;
+Concerning the gripe of death they think not;
-Neither lodging nor charity do they give ;
+Neither lodging nor charity do they give;
 Indulging in victuals to excess.
 Psalms or prayers they do not use,
 Tithes or offerings to God they do not pay.
-On holidays or Sundays they do not worship ;
+On holidays or Sundays they do not worship;
 Vigils or festivals they do not heed.
 The birds do fly, the fish do swim.
 The bees collect honey, worms do crawl,
 Every thing travails to obtain its food.
 Except minstrels and lazy useless thieves.
 I deride neither song nor minstrelsy,
-For they are given by God to lighten thought ;
+For they are given by God to lighten thought;
 But him who abuses them,
 For blaspheming Jesus and his service."